MicrosoftDocs/visualstudio-docs/docs/deployment/error-project-type-not-found.md

 This message indicates that the project requires components that are not installed for your version of Visual Studio.

-To resolve this issue:
+## To correct this error

-1. Make sure the required Visual Studio workload is installed for your project type.
+- Make sure the required Visual Studio workload is installed for your project type.
 Select **Tools** > **Get tools and features** to open the Visual Studio Installer.
 For Windows Installer or ClickOnce, the workload is .NET desktop development or Desktop development with C++.

-1. For Windows Installer projects, you may need to install the [Visual Studio Installer Projects extension](../deployment/installer-projects-net-core.md).
+- For Windows Installer projects, you may need to install the [Visual Studio Installer Projects extension](../deployment/installer-projects-net-core.md).

-1. If the project was created using InstallShield from Flexera Software, you may need to repair the installation (this can happen after upgrading Visual Studio).
+- If the project was created using InstallShield from Flexera Software, you may need to repair the installation (this can happen after upgrading Visual Studio).

-1. Close and re-open Visual Studio, and then reload the project.
+- After you install required components, close and re-open Visual Studio, and then reload the project.

 ## See also